mikbe/pomidor_timer/README.markdown

 **future release**

 * Automatic, but simple, logging of actions so you can just do your work then later use the log for reference when entering data in your worksheet.
 There will be no integration with other apps in the free version as I'm not going to worry about tightly coupling to some other interface.
-If you want to write the interface cool, more power to you.
+If you want it to work with iCal cool, write the code to do it.
 * Add sound selection from default system sounds?
 Running out of space on options tab.
 * Add help me file.